jiixyj/libebur128/README.md

 It is also possible to compile the scanner directly with gcc:

-    gcc -O3 -I../include main.c ebur128.c -o r128-test -lm -lsndfile
+    gcc -O3 -I../include sndfile-example.c ebur128.c -o r128-test -lm -lsndfile

 Usage
 -----

-Run r128-test with the files you want to scan as arguments.
+Run r128-sndfile or r128-ffmpeg with the files you want to scan as arguments.
 The output will look like this:

     segment 1: -9.8 LUFS
     segment 2: -9.9 LUFS